TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Sensors Subsystem.md

 </p>

-The device has a range of 15m, which is more than enough to meet the proposed specification.
+The device has a range of 15 m, which is more than enough to meet the proposed specification.
 In addition, because the radar sensor operates in the 60 GHz band, namely 57.4 GHz minimum to 63.0 GHz maximum, it is considered a mm-Wave radar device.
 This means that it can detect changes within a few millimeters, which is ideal for heart rate detection as a heartbeat causes displacement in this scale.

 The Infineon radar is also a safe solution for patients.
 Using the relationship in (2), numbers from the sensor datasheet [8], and assuming negilgible losses, effective isotropic radiated power (EIRP) is found to be $EIRP (dBm) = P_{\text{TX}} + G_{\text{TX}} - L = 5.0\,\text{dBm} + 3.0\,\text{dBi}- 0 = 8.0\,\text{dBm}$.
-Given that the FCC sets the power limit for this band at 10 dBm, the BGT60UTR11AIP meets the FCC's EIRP standard for sensors operating in the 60 GHz band.
+Given that the FCC sets the power limit for this band at 40 dBm, the BGT60UTR11AIP meets the FCC's EIRP standard for sensors operating in the 60 GHz band [2].
 Plainly, the power output of the radar is low, and patients subjected to the sensor will not be hit with harmful levels of radiation.

 <p align="center">